marcionicolau/datacamp/README.md

   - chapter1.Rmd: 753
   - chapter2.Rmd: 760
 ```
-As you can see, the file contains a list of chapters with a mapping of their file names on their id.
+As you can see, the file contains a list of chapters with a mapping of their file names on their ID.
 The order of the list dictates the order of the chapters within the course.
-This helps you organize your course and avoid overwriting chapters.
+This helps you to organize your course and to avoid overwriting chapters.
 For example, say we want chapter 2 to appear first on datacamp.com:
 ```yml
 # course.yml
 ...